federico-pi/personal-profile-page/README.md

 # A personal profile page
 Customized a web page with html and css to create a personal profile.
-This is the first project of the Treehouse techdegree.
+This is my 1st project of the Treehouse techdegree.